 Considerations

-To create a private synonym in your own schema, you must have the
+If you want to create a private synonym in the current user's schema, you must have the

-CREATE SYNONYMprivilege.To create a private synonym in a schema of another user, you must have the
+CREATE SYNONYMprivilege.If you want to create a private synonym in a schema other than the current user's schema, you must have the

 obclient> CREATE USER syn_user IDENTIFIED BY syn_user;